thomasprost/akinoyusei.com/content/works/warp-japan-renewal/index.md

   - Corporate
 ---

-### Clients and Needs
+### Client & Needs

 In 2021, the web agency WarpJapan needed to renew their corporate's website.
 They liked their ongoing website but needed to display more information about their projects and about their culture.
-They trusted me to build find solutions for both frontend / backend and to integrate their animated new design.
+They trusted me to find solutions for both frontend / backend and to integrate their animated new design.

 ### Aesthetics

-From the organic shape, they used rounded elements and big typography to bring a dynamic, fun and modern feels.
+From the organic shape, they used rounded elements and big typography to bring a dynamic, fun and modern feel.

 ### Story & Content

 For better insight, they displayed their showreel as the introduction.
 They believe that every client and project is unique.
-On the new website, case studies, processes, and results of their works have a bigger place.
+On the new website, case studies, processes, and results of their works take a more prominent place.

-### Details & interaction:
+### Details & interaction

 - A new way to represent the hamburger menu.
 The interaction of the four vertical lines comes from the letters themselves.
 - Smooth scroll